 What will I learn?

-On this A Level equivalent course that will teach you the fundamentals of conservation, wildlife management and the environment, you will develop both your practical countryside skills and your understanding of ecology and the environment.
+This A Level equivalent course that will teach you the fundamentals of conservation, wildlife management and the environment.
+You will develop both your practical countryside skills and your understanding of ecology and the environment.

 As a Sparsholt student you’ll benefit from our lecturers’ strong links with conservation organisations including the National Trust, RSPB, Hampshire and Isle of Wight Wildlife Trust and Hampshire County Council – some of your potential future employers.